SGD16 : TRUST > LAW > SECURITY

 What does achieving SDG16 in more nations take?
 Sustainable institutions.
 What do sustainable institutions ask for?
 A just and peaceful process of authority and mandate.
 In the present world of globalization political authority and its mandate come about through territorial sovereignty and citizenry.
 No nation in the United Nations allows others to run its territory.
 But not all nations have effective governance and citizenry.
 Citizen rights cannot be bought or brought in from outside the country.
 This is not bad but very good news for those who want SDG16, most importantly for Christians: citizenship is potentially available in all human beings.
 Responsible citizens who trust each other is the secret of SDG16.
-Unjust rulers secretly fear effective citizenry.
+Unjust rulers fear effective citizenry.
 The right institutional process makes a peaceful social contract possible everywhere.
 As values oriented communities churches have the potential to further SDG16.

 The evolving post-western order is an opportunity to achieve SDG16 in many more countries.
 A meta-analysis of the requirements of SDG16, taking into account the list of suggested materials below, brings four necessary factors to the fore: